 Complement and compliment, don’t detriment your destination and their culture.

-Decline daily housekeeping in hotels and cabins to save on water and energy (washing perfectly good linens daily is not necessary).
+Decline daily housekeeping in hotels and cabins to save on water and energy (washing perfectly good linens daily in bleach is not necessary).
 By being self-sufficient and a conservationist, you leave a more positive impact on the environment without stressing the staff.

 Ask yourself, “am I a good tourist?”